The Best Exercise for Depression

 Either you work at building one, or you don’t.

-While I was standing on the porch looking out at the vineyard, I visualized the owner still sitting in the ruins of his previous life.
+As I stood on the porch looking out at the vineyard, I visualized the owner sitting in the ruins of his previous life.

 Get Up!

-And he began breaking up the dirt, again and again, breaking up the earth so he could plant a new vineyard.
+He began breaking up the dirt, preparing to plant a new vineyard.

-He did not work in anyone else’s field, only his own.
+He didn’t work in anyone else’s field, only his own.

-Despite his traumatic losses, he stayed focused on tilling the soil and creating new rows in which to plant the seeds of next season’s grapes.
+Despite his traumatic losses, he focused on tilling the soil and creating new rows for the next season’s grapes.

 Instead of giving up, he pushed himself physically until he had replanted his entire vineyard.

-Thinking about his former life would get him nowhere; he had to take physical action to rebuild his life.
+Thinking about his former life wouldn’t get him anywhere; he had to take physical action to rebuild.

-Just like the owner of the vineyard, I had to get up and do something physical, but what do I do?
+Like the vineyard owner, I had to get up and do something physical.

 And I hoped that similar actions would help me rebuild my life.